alexlabuda/alex-labuda/content/blog/rmarkdown/index.markdown

 You can save this fitted `final_wf` object to use later with new data, for example with `readr::write_rds()`.

+Here we can see words most commonly associated with good ratings, and bad ratings

 ```r
 extract_workflow(final_fitted) %>%